cvxgrp/cvxportfolio/docs/manual.rst

 in :paper:`section 5 of the paper <chapter.5>`, and it is based on model-predictive control, the industrial engineering standard for dynamic control.
-The relevant Cvxportfolio object we deal with here is the :class:`cvxportfolio.MultiPeriodOptimization` policy.
+The relevant Cvxportfolio object we deal with here is the :class:`MultiPeriodOptimization` policy.

-We note that the simpler single-period optimization model, implemented by :class:`cvxportfolio.SinglePeriodOptimization` and defined in :paper:`section 4 of the paper <chapter.4>`, is in fact a special case of multi-period optimization with the planning horizon equal to 1.
+We note that the simpler single-period optimization model, implemented by :class:`SinglePeriodOptimization` and defined in :paper:`section 4 of the paper <chapter.4>`, is in fact a special case of multi-period optimization with the planning horizon equal to 1.
 So, understanding the content of this section also helps you use the single-period